We're Here to Help 720.891.4657

 Drugs like heroin, Vicodin and Percocet can destroy lives, but there is a way to move forward for anyone who wants it.

-Opioids Vs. Opiates
+Opioids vs. Opiates

-An opiate is any drug that is derived from the opium poppy plant, which is commonly grown in South America, Asia and the Middle East.
-Opiate drugs include morphine, opium, heroin and codeine.
+An opiate is any drug that is derived from the opium poppy plant, which is commonly grown in South America, Asia, and the Middle East.
+Opiate drugs include morphine, opium, heroin, and codeine.

-Opioids are drugs that produce similar effects as opiates, but are manufactured in a laboratory.
-Examples include Vicodin, OxyContin, Percocet and Demerol.
+Opioids are drugs that produce similar effects as opiates but are manufactured in a laboratory.
+Examples include Vicodin, OxyContin, Percocet, and Demerol.

-Here is where things get a bit confusing: Because they share many of the same properties and risks, many people and organizations simply refer to both types of drugs as opioids.
+Here is where things get a bit confusing: Because they share many of the same properties and risks, many people and organizations refer to both types of drugs as opioids.

 Heroin and Painkiller Addiction Treatment in Denver